Skip to main content

 2

 While the eggplant is roasting, finely chop the brown onion and garlic.
 Thinly slice the silverbeet.
 Heat a large frying pan over medium-high heat.
 Add the flaked almonds and toast, tossing, until golden, 2-3 minutes.
-Transfer to a bowl.
+Transfer to a small bowl.

 3